 Jani ācaraju karu mana māhi, suta tapa tē duralabha kachu nāhi.
 Tapabala tē jaga srjayi bidhātā, tapabala biṣṇu bhayē paritrātā.
 Tapabala sambhu karahi sanhārā, tapa tē agama nahi kachu sansārā.
 (Tulsi Ramayana, 1.162.1-2) Do not be surprised dear.
 Nothing is impossible with sadhana.
 It is with tapas alone that Brahma creates, Vishnu protects, and Shiva destroys.
 With penance, nothing in the three worlds is unattainable.

 There are no quick fixes.
-Success in sadhana, practice, of self-transformation, is proportionate to the amount, quality, and consistency of efforts put in.
+Success in sadhana, the practice of self-transformation, is proportionate to the amount, quality, and consistency of effort put in.
 Great persistence is rewarded by extraordinary rewards.

-In aphorisms of Patanjali, he states that yoga is the practice of erasing your psychic imprints in Yōgaścittavrttinirōdhaḥ (Patanjali Yoga Sutras, 1.2) and he starts by saying atha yōgānuśāsanam (ibid, 1.1), “Now begins the discipline of yoga”.
-So, sādhāna is about adhering to the specified discipline; in a strict and careful manner till you attain your goal.
+In the aphorisms of Patanjali, he states that yoga is the practice of erasing your psychic imprints in Yōgaścittavrttinirōdhaḥ (Patanjali Yoga Sutras, 1.2) and he starts by saying atha yōgānuśāsanam (ibid, 1.1), “Now begins the discipline of yoga.”
+So, sādhāna is about adhering to the specified discipline; in a strict and careful manner until you attain your goal.

 The yoga of self-transformation helps the practitioner to turn inward completely.
-Besides discipline, the success in the actual sadhana depends on four key aspects: sadhaka (aspirant), siddha (master), sadhya (goal) and sadhan (resources).
-The absence of any one of the four puts the whole practice on a shaky ground.
+Besides discipline, success in the actual sadhana depends on four key aspects: the sadhaka (aspirant), the siddha (master), the sadhya (goal) and sadhan (resources).
+The absence of any one of the four puts the whole practice on shaky ground.
 The palace of stones turns into a sand castle — fragile and temporary.
 It is worthwhile to understand the fundamentals of sadhana before delving into the actual practice.
 As follows:

 Protecting and holding on to the achievement keeps one on one’s toes.
 A seeker is the one who has decided to go beyond his fears and cross the ocean of his tendencies of the mind to reach the peaceful shore of inner peace and his true nature.
 There is no practice without the practitioner.
 The seeker forms the main pillar of the actual practice.